TYPO3-Console/TYPO3-Console/Documentation/AdministratorManual/Index.rst

 Don't forget to **activate the extension** in the extension manager.

-The ``typo3cms`` command will automatically be copied to your root directory.
+The ``typo3cms`` script will automatically be copied to your TYPO3 root directory.